Adi103phani/SSSIHL_roadshow/README.md

 ![16](https://github.com/user-attachments/assets/6f5eda50-b41a-41b8-83ba-8348dbf265ab)

-# My Project
+# BLINK LED

-## First Code - Blinky LED
+This project demonstrates how to control an LED with a microcontroller.
+Below is the code for blinking the LED.

-This is the code for the first project that blinks an LED:
+## Code
 ```c
 #include <ch32v00x.h>
 #include <debug.h>